timothymichaelcook/5-work-day-scheduler-cook/README.md

 ## User Story

 ```
-- AS A teacher
+- AS A employee with a busy schedule
-- I WANT to have quiz on computer programming fundamentals
+- I WANT to add important events to a daily planner
-- SO THAT my students are knowledgeable about computer programming
+- SO THAT I can manage my time effectively
 ```

 ## Installation